maxrossello/redmine_app_timesheets/README.md

 Time (for the sake of a timesheet) is therefore associated to Versions, in a way that is compatible for calculating the effort spent on versions in usual Redmine views.
 Unproductive activities, and other orders that do not have an hosting project, are stored into a dedicated administrative project that does not need to be visible to users filling data into the timesheet app: the issue tracking module needs not to be enabled on it.

+## New in 1.1

+Target Versions and Orders are now semantically disjointed.
+This means that you may have a timelog over an issue associated to a Target Version and the timesheet accounting that on a different Order (GUI to do that will be introduced incrementally).
+Nevertheless, they are still related in that a shared Target Version can still be configured as Orders defined in common projects.

+Timelogs over issues associated to a shared Target Version will be accounted by default on the same Order.

+Spent time reports (/time_entries/report) use Orders as a new split criteria.
+Activities and issues can therefore be analyzed both for project management purposes (via Versions) and for accountancy purposes (via Orders).

 ## Features

 * time tracked over orders, activities and (optionally) issues